 Before having the scan, you’ll be asked to remove any metal belongings including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan show up more clearly.
 During the test you will be asked to lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
 It is painless but can be slightly uncomfortable, and some people feel a bit claustrophobic during the scan.
 It’s also noisy, but you’ll be given earplugs or headphones.

-To give an exact diagnosis, a sample of cells from the tumour (biopsy) is sometimes taken and examined under a microscope.
+To give an exact diagnosis, a sample of cells from the tumour (biopsy) is sometimes taken, and then looked at under a microscope.
 The biopsy will also show if the tumour is slow- or fast-growing.
 The biopsy involves an operation.
-Your doctor will discuss with you whether this is necessary in your case, and what the operation involves.
+Your doctor will discuss whether a biopsy is necessary in your case, and what the operation involves.